 - UDI (Unique Device Identifier)

 An easy-to-use, web-based application with barcode scanner, streamlines ordering and clinical documentation to save valuable time.
-This application integrates with Materials Management Information System (MMIS), Operating Room Information System (ORIS), Electronic Health Record (HER), Admission, Discharge and Transfer (ADT), and billing systems.
+This application integrates with Materials Management Information System (MMIS), Operating Room Information System (ORIS), Electronic Health Record (EHR), Admission, Discharge and Transfer (ADT), and billing systems.

 QSightSM RFID brings the best of both worlds—a clinical perpetual inventory management system and proven, patented RFID-enabled cabinetry.
 QSightSM RFID enclosures automatically track and monitor inventory 24/7, allowing greater control of high-value inventory without having to redesign the entire system.
 The inventory transactions can be integrated into an existing Enterprise Resource Planning (ERP) and Materials Management Information System (MMIS).